linuxlsr/story-azure-solution-1/docs/setup/index.md

 ```

 ### Register Azure DevOps as authorized app for azure
-Same as above, I have these from previous work tied to my main tenant.
+I have this from previous work tied to my main account.
+Github actions are working to the new account, so I'll just use the devops project board functionality.

 ### Explore Github Actions
 references: